Energizing gamma ray bursts via $Z^\prime$ mediated neutrino heating: Introduction

 The paper is organized as follows.
 In Section \ref{sec2}, we obtain the total cross section and the energy deposition rate due to $Z^\prime$ mediated process in neutrino pair annihilation.
-In Section \ref{sec3} we compute the angular integration in Newtonian, Schwarzschild, and Hartle-Thorne spacetime background for the neutrino heating process.
+In Section \ref{sec3} we compute the angular integration in Newtonian, Schwarzschild, Hartle-Thorne, Born-Infeld Reissner-Nordstrom gravity, and Quintessence spacetime backgrounds for the neutrino heating process.
 The contribution of $Z^\prime$ mediated process to the neutrino heating mechanism in different spacetime backgrounds is calculated in Section \ref{sec4}.
-In Section \ref{sec5}, we present the constraints on $Z^\prime$ from neutrino heating in GRBs for the three spacetime backgrounds mentioned above.
-In Section \ref{combined}, our results are compared with the constraints on the mass and coupling of $Z^\prime$ coming from other experiments.
-Finally in Section \ref{sec6}, we conclude and discuss our results.
+In Section \ref{sec5}, we obtain the amount of energy enhancement due to $Z^\prime$ contribution via neutrino heating process for the above mentioned spacetime backgrounds.
+In Section \ref{combined}, we obtain constraints on $Z^\prime$ from the GRB observation.
+Finally, in Section \ref{sec6}, we conclude and discuss our results.

 In the following, we have used natural units $(c=1, \hbar=1)$, and $G=1$ throughout the paper.